ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/getting-started/spring-boot-example copy.md

 - an IDE of your choice (preferably IntelliJ)
 - Java 11
 - maven
+- optional: [postman](https://www.postman.com/) (makes REST API requests easier)

-Note: Please name your folder and files exactly like in the example!
+Note: Please name your packages, folders and files exactly like in the example!

 ## Set up Kadai REST-API